-Then, just like in a comic book, one of the ride’s employees jumped into action.
-She laid down next to the boy, coaching him through a breathing exercise and soothing him until he felt calm again.
+Then, just like in a comic book hero, one of the ride’s employees jumped into action.
+She laid down next to Ralph, coached him through a breathing exercise, and soothed him until he felt calm again.
 She expertly came to the child’s aid and created a viral customer service moment for Universal.

 Afterward, Universal proudly shared some details of its customer service training for park employees.
-Even though one might only see a person in uniform seating guests in vehicles or managing a console of buttons, the company had built their knowledge base with best practices for a variety of situations, including helping guests with special needs.
-This example is just one of many to demonstrate the value that properly trained employees bring to your products and your organization as a whole.
+Even though one might only see a person in uniform seating guests in vehicles or managing a console of buttons, the company had built its knowledge base with best practices for various situations—including helping guests who have disabilities.
+This example is just one of many that can be used to demonstrate the value that properly trained employees bring to your products and your organization as a whole.

-No matter how solid your new offering is, studies show its chances for success are slim.
-So as you prepare to introduce a new venture to the world, isn’t it important to increase your odds by having a customer support team consisting of superheroes?
+It seems that no matter how solid your new offering is, your chances for success are rather slim.
+So, if you’re introducing a new venture to the world, wouldn’t you like to increase your odds of success by having a customer support team consisting of superheroes?

-Half of the battle of a successful product or service launch is training on the new offering and on communication skills.
-While it’s important to make sure your marketing campaign informs consumers of the who, what, when, and where of your novel offering, don’t underestimate the necessity and opportunity of customers getting one-on-one assistance.
+Half of the battle of a successful product or service launch is training on the new offering and implementing effective communication skills.
+While it’s important to make sure your marketing campaign informs consumers of the who, what, when, and where of your novel offering, don’t underestimate the necessity and great opportunity of offering customers one-on-one assistance.

-Salesforce notes that your audiences will likely flood your call center, inbox, and/or social media with questions, comments, and concerns, and it’s up to you and your team to meet and support them wherever they are.
+Salesforce notes that you should expect your audience to flood your call center, inbox, and/or social media with questions, comments, and concerns—and it’s up to you and your team to meet and support them wherever they are.
 This is without even considering the different types of customers you might have to simultaneously support.
-And this is where customer service and communications skills training comes in.
+This is where customer service and communications skills training comes in!

-Creating and selling a quality product or service is just part of your success—the customer experience is truly maintained thanks to staff with a thorough knowledge of customer service and communication skills.
-If your employees haven’t been properly trained, customers will notice (and they might not stick around).
+Creating and selling a quality product or service is just part of your success.
+The customer experience is effortlessly maintained when your staff has a thorough understanding of customer service and communication skills.
+If your employees have not been properly trained in customer care, consumers will begin to notice (and they might not stick around).

-The training that Universal employee had to treat a young boy with grace is most likely different than the training your organization needs, but its an example of how proper training prepares employees ahead of the situation.
-Your organization needs to train team members in a way that will resonate with your customers.
+Thanks to the training this Universal employee had, they were able to treat this young boy with grace.
+While it’s likely different than the training your organization needs, it’s a timeless example of how proper training prepares employees ahead of the situation.
+Your organization must learn how to train its team members in a way that will resonate with your customers.

 Empower Your Team

-While it’s easy to focus on how customers benefit from training your team receives before launching a new offering, don’t forget about the bonuses to the team itself.
+While it’s easy to focus on how customers will benefit from your teams’ pre-launch training, don’t forget about all the ways this training will positively impact your team itself.
 It might seem like a daunting task, but educating your employees on different possible client interactions is extremely important.

-Everyone knows that the more you study for a test, the better you’ll do and the better you’ll feel doing it.
-The same applies to your product launch: if your team is properly trained, they’ll have an easier time communicating with different audiences.
+Everyone knows that the more you study for a test, the better you’ll do—and the better you’ll feel doing it.
+The same applies to your product launch: if your team is properly trained, they’ll have an easier time communicating with various audiences.

 According to Close, the confidence from pre-launch training has the added benefit of lessening the emotional toll and stress of the launch itself while also minimizing post-launch burnout.
-Your team exists to help you navigate the challenges of introducing a new product, but they can only help you if you empower them to do so.
-Take care of your employees by making sure they’re prepared for the complicated situations you’ll ask them to take on.
-In short: help them to help you (and your customers).
+Your team exists to help you navigate the challenges of introducing a new product, but they can only help if you empower them to do so.
+Take care of your employees by ensuring they’re well prepared for the complicated situations you may have to ask them to take on in the future.
+In short: help them help you (and your customers).